 Vomiting also does not fully empty the stomach.
 Even if a person can safely vomit, vomiting will not remove the full dose of poison or the other contents of the stomach.

-Drugs such as syrup of ipecac
+Drugs such as ipecac syrup can

 Some risks of vomiting include: